joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 The combination of memory, type, and concurrency safety gave us a powerful foundation to stand on.
 Most of all, it delivered a heightened level of developer productivity and let us move fast.
-The extremely costly buffer overflows, race conditions, deadlocks, and so on, simply did not happen.
+The extremely costly buffer overflows, data races, deadlocks, and so on, simply did not happen.
 Someday all operating systems will be written this way.

 In the next article in this series, we'll look at how this foundational safety